Abdominal obesity: Sex differences

 There are sex-dependent differences in regional fat distribution.

 Males are more susceptible to upper-body fat accumulation, most likely in the belly, due to sex hormone differences.
 When comparing the body fat of men and women it is seen that men have close to twice the visceral fat as that of pre-menopausal women.

 In women, estrogen is believed to cause fat to be stored in the buttocks, thighs, and hips.
-When women reach menopause and the estrogen produced by ovaries declines, fat migrates from their buttocks, hips, and thighs to their belly.
+When women reach menopause and the estrogen produced by ovaries declines, fat at their buttocks, hips, and thighs decreases while fat at their belly increases.

 50% of men and 70% of women in the United States between the ages of 50 and 79 years now exceed the waist circumference threshold for central obesity.

 Central obesity is positively associated with coronary heart disease risk in women and men.
 It has been hypothesized that the sex differences in fat distribution may explain the sex difference in coronary heart disease risk.
 Even with the differences, at any given level of central obesity measured as waist circumference or waist to hip ratio, coronary artery disease rates are identical in men and women.